polyformproject/polyform-licenses/polyform.md

 ## Acceptance

 In order to get any license under these terms, you must agree to their rules.
-Those rules are both obligations under the agreement and conditions to all the licenses granted to you under these terms.
-The licensor may not revoke any licenses granted under these terms, but your licenses may end if you break any rule of these terms.
+Those rules are both obligations under your agreement and conditions to all the licenses granted to you under these terms.
+The licensor may not end that agreement, or revoke any licenses granted under it, except per [Violations](#violations).

 ## Copyright License